sagecodes/intro-machine-learning-old/README.md

 ## About me:
 Hello I'm [Sage Elliott](http://sageelliott.com/).
 I'm a Technology Evangelist at Galvanize Seattle.
 Previously I've worked as a software and hardware engineer with Startups and Agencies in Seattle, WA and Melbourne, FL.
 I love technology!
 Currently learning more about Deep Learning and Computer Vision(Can't wait to do a workshop on it)!

 *caveat* I'm not an Galvanize instructor, they're much better at teaching than I am! :D

+This is also the first time running this inro to Machine Learning Learn to Code!

 If you have an event you would like to see or put on let me know!
 I'm always looking for ideas.
 Talk to me after the workshop or find me online at one of these: